MitchyBAwesome/sar-mcp/README.md

 - "What AWS services are available?"
 - "Show me all the API actions for the S3 service"
+- "What condition keys are supported by the s3:PutObject action?"
-- "What operations can I perform with EC2?"
+- "What resource types can I use with the ec2:RunInstances action?"

 ## Development

-### Requirements

-The project uses a requirements.txt file to manage dependencies.
-The main dependencies are:
-- mcp[cli] - For the FastMCP server functionality
-- httpx - For asynchronous HTTP requests

 ### Testing with MCP Inspector